macicchino/Credit_Risk_Analysis/README.md

 6. EasyEnsembleClassifier

   - The EasyEnsembleClassifier balanced accuracy score and the precision and recall scores are as follows.
 The balance accuracy score is much high for this model then the first four.
+In addition the precision is better than the BalancedRandomForestClassifier.

 ![dev_6](images/6_EasyEnsembleClassifier.png "Dev 6 Image")